Skip to content

 DaySchool vs DayCamp

-Both run at our Scottsdale and Cave Creek facilities, but they're built for different dogs.
+Both run in Scottsdale and Cave Creek, built for different dogs.

-• Dogs enjoying supervised off-leash group play at Partners DaySchool daycareDaySchool: Off-leash group play and enrichment for social dogs who already love other dogs and people.
-Trainer-supervised, but free-flowing.
+• Dogs enjoying supervised off-leash group play at Partners DaySchool daycareDaySchool: Off-leash group play and enrichment for genuinely social dogs.
 See DaySchool

-• Partners trainer working one-on-one with a focused dog during structured DayCamp trainingDayCamp: Structured group training plus supervised social time on our grade-level curriculum, for dogs still building the confidence and self-control that open play demands.
-That includes dogs working through reactivity, fear, or over-arousal before they're ready to be loose with the pack.
+• Partners trainer working one-on-one with a focused dog during structured DayCamp trainingDayCamp: Structured group training plus supervised social time on our grade-level curriculum for dogs not yet ready for open play.

 MORE THAN DAYCARE